-Chef Eric Cook, a native of New Orleans, Louisiana, is a combat veteran who served six years in the United States Marine Corps.
+Executive Chef & Owner, Eric Cook is a native of New Orleans, Louisiana, is a combat veteran who served six years in the United States Marine Corps.
 With training from the John Folse Culinary Institute, he began his culinary career at Brennan’s in the French Quarter where he studied under Chef Mike Roussel.
 Soon after, Cook joined the team at Commander’s Palace as Sous Chef and Chef de Partie.
 Cook has also worked as a private chef, executive banquet chef, and research and development consultant for several national restaurants.
 His career has taken him through some of the finest restaurants in New Orleans and he has served as Executive Chef for National WWII Museum’s American Sector, Dickie Brennan’s Bourbon House, Tommy’s Cuisine, and N.O.S.H.

-In 2016 Cook won the National Chef’s Taste Challenge, 1st place in the Louisiana Wildlife and Fisheries Seafood Competition, and received the Award for Culinary Excellence from Centerplate.
-His barbecue team won “Whole Hog Champion” of Hogs for the Cause in 2016, and had top 10 rankings in 2 categories in 2018.
-He has also participated in Great American Seafood Cookoff, the Louisiana Seafood Cookoff, and most recently, the ACF Best Chefs of Louisiana.
+In 2016 Cook won the National Chef’s Taste Challenge, 1st place in the Louisiana Wildlife and Fisheries Seafood Competition, and is barbecue team "Born to Grill" won Whole Hog Champion of Hogs for the Cause.
+He has also participated in Great American Seafood Cookoff, the Louisiana Seafood Cookoff, New Orleans Wine & Food Experience, New Orleans Oyster Festival, and Euphoria Greenville.
+In 2019 he was named a culinary legend at the ACF Best Chefs of Louisiana.